dhwlm/dhwlm.github.io/_posts/2019/2019-08-20-install-intl-php-extension-for-xampp-and-magento-for-macos-mojave.md

 Open /Applications/XAMPP/xamppfiles/etc/php.ini , and add ``extension=intl.so``

 That's it!
 It should work now.
-You have to run this command each time you install a new version of XAMPP.
+You have to run these commands each time you install a new version of XAMPP.

-Cheers,
-If I helped you save some precious time, [buy me a beer](https://www.paypal.me/dhawalm)!
+Cheers, and if I helped you save some precious time, [buy me a beer](https://www.paypal.me/dhawalm)!